Elliott Express

 This is Bill.
 Bill returned all of his library books on time.
 Be like Bill.
 Meme with stick figure.

-Can you believe that it is almost time for the books to find their way back to their homes on the shelves of the library for the summer?
+Can you believe that it is almost time for our beloved books to find their way back to their homes on the shelves of the library for the summer?

-The last day to check out books if Friday, May 2nd.
-All books are due to be returned to the library by Monday, May 5th.
+The last day for students, parents, and teachers to check out books is Friday, May 2nd.
+All student and parent books are due to be returned to the library by Monday, May 5th.

 Artistry in Action